ZHANGZ1YUE/RainGAN/README.md

 # RainGAN
-An adversarial training approach to nowcast precipitaion with neural network.
+An adversarial training approach to nowcast precipitaion with neural network models.

 ## Starting Date
 2022 Sep.
 1